Hi I'm Bruce

 Why I am a Mormon

 Although I was born into the Church, I was inactive during most of my teen years and had to re-discover my faith on my own.
 I have tested the Lord's promises that blessings follow faithful observance of His commandments, and have discovered those promises to be real.
 The Lord has blessed my life with peace, happiness, a wonderful wife and family, and knowledge of the purpose of my life.
 God's Holy Spirit has touched me and has made known to me that Jesus is my Savior, that there is a life after this, and that He cares about my individual soul.
+My life has not only been enriched by the Gospel, the Church has been a community that I cherish and enjoy.
 I believe that the Book of Mormon is inspired scripture, but I have come to the realization that it is not an historical account of any actual events or people.

 How I live my faith